boris06/GettingCleaningDataProject/README.md

     * test activities (file y_test.txt)
     * test data (file X_test.txt)
 7. Prepares the tidy test data set:
-    * adds the activity names
     * adds column names from features.txt and select only those columns that contain substrings "mean()" and "std()” in the column names
     * cbinds the testing activities, subjects and test data into the data frame test_data
 8. Concatenates train_data and test_data into tidy_data
 9. Makes good column names in tidy_data
-10. Writes tidy_data to a text file
+10. Writes tidy_data to a text file tidy_data.txt
-11. Averages the quantities in tidy_data by activity and subject
+11. Averages the quantities in tidy_data by activity and subject to resulting data frame tidy_data_mean
+12. Adds the description of activities in tidy_data_mean, reorders the columns so that the activities and their descriptions and subjects come first and finally sorts tidy_data_mean by activity and subject
-12. Writes the averaged quantities in tidy_data_mean to a text file
+12. Writes the averaged quantities in tidy_data_mean to a text file tidy_data_mean.txt